-In the current experiment, we aimed to examine the flexible interplay between signal- and knowledge-based cues during online spoken language comprehension.
-More specifically, we used eyetracking within the visual world paradigm to test the robustness of signal-based contextual rate cues in the presence of earlier knowledge-based cues to grammatical gender.
+In the current experiment, we aimed to examine the flexible interplay between signaland knowledge-based cues during online spoken language comprehension.
+More specifically, we used eye-tracking within the visual world paradigm to test the robustness of signal-based contextual rate cues in the presence of earlier knowledgebased cues to grammatical gender.
 This allowed us to investigate how the system integrates potentially conflicting cues from different levels of linguistic hierarchy.
-We manipulated minimal word pairs in Dutch to contain vowel tokens that were ambiguous between short /a/ and long /a:/ (e.g., vat{NEUTER} "barrel," vaat{COMMON} "dishes"), embedded in carrier sentences at slow or fast speech rates.
-Participants were presented with two pictures on a screen, corresponding to the short /a/ or long /a:/ noun (e.g., a picture of a barrel and a picture of dishes), while listening to auditory instructions at fast or slow rates asking them to look at one of the two pictures (e.g., Kijk nu eens naar de{COMMON}/ het{NEUTER} ontzettend vuile vat{COMMON}/vaat{NEUTER}, alsjeblieft, "Now look once at the COMMON/NEUTER terribly dirty barrel{COMMON}/dishes{NEUTER}, please").
+We manipulated minimal word pairs in Dutch to contain vowel tokens that were ambiguous between short /a/ and long /a:/ (e.g., vat{NEUTER} "barrel", vaat{COMMON} "dishes"), embedded in carrier sentences at slow or fast speech rates.
+Participants were presented with two pictures on a screen, corresponding to the short $/a/or \log /a:/noun$ (e.g., a picture of a barrel and a picture of dishes), while listening to auditory instructions at fast or slow rates asking them to look at one of the two pictures (e.g., Kijk nu eens naar decommon/hetneuter ontzettend vuile vatcommon/vaatneuter, alsjeblieft, "Now look once at the{COMMON/NEUTER} terribly dirty barrel{COMMON}/dishes{NEUTER}, please).
 Participants then clicked on the picture which they thought corresponded to the target.
-Crucially, the carrier sentences contained a preceding morphosyntactic cue in the form of the definite article de{COMMON} or het{NEUTER} , which has previously been shown to elicit anticipatory language processing within the visual world paradigm (Huettig & Janse, 2016).
+Crucially, the carrier sentences contained a preceding morphosyntactic cue in the form of the definite article de{COMMON} or het{NEUTER}, which has previously been shown to elicit anticipatory language processing within the visual world paradigm (Huettig & Janse, 2016).
 However, Huettig and Janse (2016) found that only about half of the participants showed the expected anticipatory looking behavior (see their Figure 5) in an experimental paradigm that only targeted morphosyntactic prediction.
-Similarly, using the same experimental paradigm, Huettig and Guerra (2019) reported evidence for anticipatory language processing being attenuated by factors such as shorter preview time, implicit versus explicit participant instructions, and faster speech rate of the carrier sentence.
+Similarly, using the same experimental paradigm, Huettig and Guerra (2019) reported evidence for anticipatory language processing being attenuated by factors such as shorter preview time, implicit vs. explicit participant instructions, and faster speech rate of the carrier sentence.
 As such, it remains unclear whether morphosyntactically driven anticipatory looking behavior can be observed in an experiment with additional signal-based cues to target perception.
 In our experimental manipulation, the article could act as an early cue towards grammatical gender, and thus bias participants' perception towards one of the two vowel interpretations.
-There were thus two cues towards the "target" picture in our experiment: (a) the gender of the article preceding the noun, and (b) the contextual speech rate and its consequences for the relative perception of the temporal properties of the ambiguous vowel.
+There were thus two cues towards the "target" picture in our experiment: 1) the gender of the article preceding the noun, and 2) the contextual speech rate and its consequences for the relative perception of the temporal properties of the ambiguous vowel.
 Which of the two nouns participants considered the "target" was entirely up to them, depending on whether they preferred the information conveyed by the knowledge-based gender cue or the signal-based speech rate cue.